Colortear/turingtape/README.md

 A simulation of a single-tape turing machine using json formatted files to describe the machine.

+## Dependencies

+Ocaml, Ocamlc, Ocamlbuild, and Opam are required to build this project.
+The operating systems

 ## Build

 In the project directory enter `make`.
 Enter `make native` and `make byte` for native and bytecode binaries respectively.